Influence of Arabic on other languages: Spanish

-The Spanish language has been influenced by Arabic as a result of the long Islamic presence within the Iberian Peninsula, beginning with the Islamic conquest in 711-718 AD; the last Islamic kingdom in the Peninsula was conquered by Christians in 1492 AD.
+The Spanish language has been influenced by Arabic as a result of the long Islamic presence within the Iberian Peninsula, beginning with the Umayyad conquest in 711-718 AD; the last Islamic kingdom in the Peninsula was conquered by Christians in 1492 AD.
 Modern day Spanish, also called castellano ("Castilian"), gradually evolved from Vulgar Latin and was influenced by Arabic from an early date.
 Arabic influence increased when the expanding Kingdom of Castile spread southward, conquering territory from Muslim kingdoms during the Christian Reconquista.
 The Mozarabs, that had lived under Muslim rulers and had spoken their own varieties of Arabic-influenced Romance (known today by scholars as the Mozarabic languages), probably had a formative influence on the language and indirectly contributed Arabic vocabulary.
 The presence of Mozarabic refugees can explain the presence of Arabic toponyms in areas of Northern Spain where Islamic rule was shorter.
 The only Iberian Muslim kingdom in which Arabic was the sole language at all levels of society was the Kingdom of Granada in the time of the Nasrid dynasty.

 In many cases, both Arabic and Latin derived words are used for the same meaning in Spanish.
 For example, aceituna and oliva (olive), alacrán and escorpión (scorpion), jaqueca and migraña (headache) or alcancía and hucha (piggy bank).
 The influence of Arabic, whether directly or through Mozarabic, is more noticeable in the Spanish dialects of southern Spain, where the Arabic influence was heavier and of a much longer duration.
-The same difference also exists between Catalan and Valencian; and in some cases, between Galician and Portuguese.
+The same difference also exists between Catalan and Valencian.

 The Arabic influence can be seen in hundreds of toponyms but with a few minor exceptions, its influence on Spanish is primarily lexical.
 It is estimated that there are over two thousand Arabic loanwords and three thousand derivatives in the Spanish dictionary.
 In the Middle Ages, Spanish was the main route by which Arabic words entered other West European languages.
 The majority of these words are nouns, with a more limited number of verbs, adjectives, adverbs and one preposition.
 Everyday Arabic loanwords include aceite (oil, from az-zayt), alcalde (mayor, from al-qādī), azafata (stewardess, from سَفَط safaṭ), ahorrar (to save, from hurr), tarea (task, from tariha), ojalá (if God wills; I wish, from لو شاء الله law šaʾ allāh), and hasta (until, from hatta).

+Swahili

+Historically it has been considered that around 15% - 20% of Swahili vocabulary consists of Arabic loanwords, including the name of the language (سَوَاحِلي sawāḥilī, a plural adjectival form of an Arabic word meaning 'of the coasts').
+The loanwords date from the era of contact between Arab traders and the Bantu inhabitants of the east coast of Africa, which was also the time period when Swahili emerged as a lingua franca in the region.

+Turkic Languages

+Arabic has influenced a number of Turkic languages, from Crimean Tatar, Tatar and Bashkir in Eastern Europe, Uyghur and Kazakh in Central Asia to Turkish and Gagauz in Anatolia and the Balkans.